vansh190302/Doccure/README.md

 # Doccure
-A website made for doctos and patients to interact
+A website made for doctors and patients to interact